hzkzhz/CankuFluentPython/homework/202212/30/Notes - Qian.md

 mylist = ['apple', 'banana', 'cherry'] x = frozenset(mylist)
-x[1] = "strawberry" # This would cause error since x is unchangable.
+x[1] = "strawberry" # This would cause error since x is unchangable. x.add("pear") # This would cause error since x doesn't have attribute 'add'
 ```